argonautproject/provider-directory/pages/_includes/guidance.md

 ### Background on the PD Resource Relationships

-#### Relationships between b Practitioner, Organization, Location, and Endpoints
+#### Relationships between Practitioner, Organization, Location, and Endpoints
 {:.no_toc}

 This IG describes the basic resources and required elements to form a robust Provider Directory.
 During the developmen of the guide, the team discusses the relationps between resoruces and draft a few diagrams.
 First, figure 1 is a basic diagram of single provider practice.